If you receive a prolapse diagnosis, I want you to know, you can (and should!) still exercise.

 Work with a pelvic health physical therapist, mental health therapist, personal trainer.

-Professionals can offer 1:1 support and strategy to meet your body exactly where it’s at and progress you back towards the activities you’d like to be doing.
+Professionals can offer one-on-one support and strategy to meet your body exactly where it’s at and progress you back towards the activities you’d like to be doing.

 10) Above all, remember: You’re more than your pelvic floor.